1

 permittivity of the material

-State the Coulomb’s first and second law.
+State the coulomb’s first and second law.

 Coulomb first law

-- The first law explains the nature of the force between
+The first law explains the nature of the force between

-each other whereas unlike charges attract each other’.
+other whereas unlike charges attract each other’.

-- The second law explains the magnitude of the force
+The second law explains the magnitude of the force

-- It states that ‘ The force between two charges is
+between two charges.
+It states that ‘The force between two charges is directly

-proportional to the square of the distance between two charges.’
+square of the distance between two charges.’
 Therefore

 F α ( Q1 × Q2 ) / d2

-F
+F =

-= k ( Q1 × Q2 / d2 )
+k ( Q1 × Q2 / d2 )

-Q1 =
+Q1 = Magnitude of the

-Magnitude of the charge 1
+Q2 = Magnitude of the

-Distance between two charge
+d2 = Distance between two charges

 k = Constant